Structural Periodic Vector Autoregressions: Periodic Vector Autoregressive Process

-The moving average coefficient matrices are periodic in the sense that $\Phi_{k}(Sn+s) = \Phi_{k}(s), \; n \in \mathbb{Z},\; k \in \mathbb{N}_{0}.$ Impulse responses are defined as responses of the system of variables $k$ time steps after a one-time unit shock at time $t$ \citep{kilian2017structural}, while moving average coefficient matrices can be interpreted as the effect of a one-time unit shock at time $t-k$ on $y_t$.
-For a standard VAR, the impulse responses are given by its moving average coefficient matrices due to the time-invariant structure of VARs.
+The moving average coefficient matrices are periodic in the sense that $\Phi_{k}(Sn+s) = \Phi_{k}(s), \; n \in \mathbb{Z},\; k \in \mathbb{N}_{0}.$ Reduced-form impulse responses are defined as responses of the system $k$ periods after a one-time unit shock at time $Sn+s$ \citep{kilian2017structural}, while moving average coefficient matrices can be interpreted as the effect of a one-time unit shock at time $Sn + s -k$ on $y_{Sn+s}$.
+For a standard VAR, the reduced-form impulse responses are given by its moving average coefficient matrices due to the time-invariant structure of VARs.
 However, in PVARs, this equality does not hold since the shocks' effect on the system of variables depends on the season the shock occurs.
-Hence, in order to get PVAR impulse responses $\Phi_{k}^{IR}(s)$, we need to shift the seasonal index of periodic moving average coefficient matrices $k$-steps further, that is
+Hence, in order to get PVAR reduced-form impulse responses, denoted as $\Phi_{k}^{IR}(s)$, we need to shift the seasonal index of periodic moving average coefficient matrices $k$-steps further, that is

-For $i,j = 1,\dots, m$, the element in the $i$-th row and $j$-th column of $\Phi_{k}^{IR}(s)$ denotes the impulse response of the $i$-th component of $y_{Sn+s+k}$ to a unit shock in the $j$-th component of $\epsilon_{Sn+s}$.
-Consequently, the PVAR impulse responses are also periodic through the direct link to the periodic moving average coefficient matrices.
-There is also a direct link between PVAR impulse responses and the impulse responses of its higher dimensional VAR representation.
-If the stationarity condition \eqref{PeriodStatCon} holds, the VAR($P$) in \eqref{VAR_model} has an MA representation